xcesco/kripton-examples/README.md

 # Kripton-examples
-Some examples showing how to use kripton persistence library.
+Some examples showing how to use [Kripton Persistence Library](https://github.com/xcesco/kripton).

 ## Kripton with Content Providers Sample
 This sample demonstrates how to expose data stored in the Kripton persistence library with Android's Content Provider framework.